ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring the impatience of modern creators
+   - Exploring how entitlement ruins consistency
    - Finding the satirical angle
    - Making it relatable and timeless